About the University

 Land-grant universities were made possible by the Morrill Acts of 1862, 1890 and 1994.
 They first granted federally controlled land to states to establish “land-grant” colleges.
 They were designed to be a departure from the typical liberal arts curriculum and a response to the industrial revolution.
 Land-grant colleges were designed to improve the world through education and research in agriculture, military tactics and mechanical arts.

-In 1894, 2 1/2 years after classes began in local churches, 144 students moved into the first academic building — later named Old Central and still located on the southeast corner of campus, housing the Honors College today.
+In 1894, two-and-a-half years after classes began in local churches, 144 students moved into the first academic building — later named Old Central and still located on the southeast corner of campus, housing the Honors College today.
 In 1896, Oklahoma A&M held its first commencement with six male graduates.

 The Smith-Lever Act of 1914 created a cooperative extension service associated with each land-grant institution.
 OSU has 77 Extension offices, one in each county.
 They provide practical, research-based knowledge for improving lives and communities.